 - Establish new routines.
-As you prepare to return to school, routines will likely look different than they have in the past.
+As you continue to navigate the ongoing changes created by the pandemic, routines will likely continue to look different than they have in the past.
 Developing common language for the changes in routine can promote student understanding and responsiveness to these changes.
 Acknowledge with students that this is and has been a time of uncertainty and that stress related to these changes is normal.
 Acknowledge negative emotions and model a calm response to changes; this communicates to students that although routines will be different, you will figure it out together.
 Claim Scripture together as a way to acknowledge God’s ongoing presence and work in our lives, such as Joshua 1:9, “Be strong and courageous.
 Do not be afraid; do not be discouraged, for the Lord your God will be with you wherever you go,” and Psalm 46:1, “God is our refuge and strength, an ever-present help in trouble.”
 Embed patterned, repetitive, and rhythmic movement, music, or other sensory activities that promote self-regulation throughout the daily schedule.
-When setting up new routines for next school year, be sure to provide this information in a developmentally appropriate format with visual supports and concrete language.
+When adjusting to new routines, be sure to provide this information in a developmentally appropriate format with visual supports and concrete language.

 - Consider the physical classroom.
 If students are in stress, they are not learning.
 Providing spaces, time, and tools to return to calm promotes self-awareness and self-regulation, guiding the student back to a state of learning.
-As students re-enter school after this sustained absence, think about the physical space they are entering.
+As students continue to navigate the pandemic, think about the physical space they are entering, both in your school buildings and classrooms.
 Pay attention to the sensory input (noises, brightness, colors, smells), these can foster or hinder learning for students with heightened alertness due to stress.
 Is there a designated space or spaces with activities and materials that can foster calm (coloring pages, headphones, manipulatives, movement)?
 If shared spaces are not possible, can you create a mobile calm-down kit that students can take back to their assigned seating options?